 The final piece is Part C, where we estimate the parameters of the severity distribution.
-Fitting a Lognormal distribution to the data using MLE, taking the retention and limit of each claim into account produced mu and sigma parameters of 11.5 and 1.45, compared to the true parameters of 9 and 2.
+Fitting a lognormal distribution to the data using MLE, taking the retention and limit of each claim into account produced mu and sigma parameters of 11.5 and 1.45, compared to the true parameters of 9 and 2.
 Using these parameters to calculate the average limited expected value for the appropriate retention and limit yields \$479,726; the actual value was \$469,588.
 (In practice, if all retentions and limits are the same and average severity does not appear to significantly change with the duration, it would be more efficient to calculate the average of the claim values directly, instead of fitting a distribution.)

-We now use the results from the three steps above to estimate the unpaid losses per year.
-We use the formulas above to calculate the pure IBNR and the IBNER per policy.
+We now use the results from steps A, B, and C to estimate the unpaid losses per year and calculate the pure IBNR and the IBNER per policy.
 Recall that pure IBNR is calculated at the policy level by multiplying the unused exposures by the claim frequency and multiplying that by the expected percentage of claims that will be paid and the claim severity (formula 4.3).
 IBNER is calculated at the claim level by multiplying the likelihood that each claim will be paid given its current duration (formula 3.1) by the severity.
 Results are then aggregated by year.
 Adding paid losses yields our ultimate projections.
-The results are shown in the table below.
+The results are shown in Table 8.